klahrich/chiefhustler/content/posts/investing-approach.md

 #### The other side of the coin

 The problem with being stupid is that my level of conviction can rarely be ultra-high.
-Which means that despite Buffet and Munger's advice, I don't see my portfolio being concentrated into 3 companies or less.
+Which means that despite Buffett and Munger's advice, I don't see my portfolio being concentrated into 3 companies or less.
 Diversification is the cost I have to pay for my ignorance.
 Maybe it'll change one day, but as of right now, I feel that I could be wrong on any of the bets I'm making.

 There's also another dilemna that is bothering me.
 I see some wonderful companies selling at a high or even a fair price, but I don't know that the market is wrong about them.
 I'm not seeing anything that would indicate that the market is being irrational about them, and so I don't buy them - but they keep executing brilliantly and outperforming.
 There are many examples but two examples at both extremes of the valuation range would be $DOO.TO and $CSU.TO.
 Both are companies I admire, but I didn't buy them because I never thought I had an edge over the market.
 I feel like this suggests that there's something wrong with my current framework, but I don't know what it is.
 Time will tell...